 Adequate preparation will also equip you with knowledge of the details of the potential employee’s resume.
 Face-to-face interviews assist you in ascertaining if the candidate is the right fit for your pharmacy’s culture and if they will have a good rapport with the pharmacy staff.
 Meditate on the questions you will throw at the candidate and how such questions will reveal lots about the candidate.
 Some questions that could reveal the personality of a candidate include: What do your friends think about you?
 What significant project have you completed?
 Would you like to ask me anything?

-Engage your staff in the process
+Engage your existing pharmacy staff in the process

 The entire hiring procedure may be prolonged and stressful and staff members may provide much-needed assistance.
-When you engage your staff in the process, it will help to relieve you of some tasks that must be carried out in the search for the right candidate.
+When you engage your team in the process, it will help to relieve you of some tasks that must be carried out in the search for the right candidate.
 They will also feel appreciated that you considered them important enough to get them involved.
 So, you could do things like asking some members of staff to join in interviewing a candidate or in reviewing resumes.

 Lookup Social Media Profiles